mckayn10/ai-pr-analyzer/README.md

 - **Sensitive Information:** If your implementation involves sensitive information, you are not required to submit a public repository.
 Instead, a detailed review of your project through a Loom video is acceptable, where you can demonstrate the functionality and discuss the technologies used without exposing confidential data.

 ---

+## Update: processTransaction Function Added

+A new function `processTransaction` has been added to handle transaction processing.
+This function validates the transaction amount and account status, calculates the new balance, logs the transaction, and updates the account balance accordingly.
+Uncomment the function in the javascript.js file to enable this functionality.